Elektrobit/cominit/README.md

 CONFIG_CRYPTO_AES_ARM64_NEON_BLK=y
 ```

-Currently cominit expects an empty volume for encryption and an ext4 formatted volume for saving the sealed key.
+Currently cominit expects an empty volume for encryption and an ext4 formatted volume for saving the sealed passphrase.
 If wic is used to define partition layouts, working examples for partition table entries are:

 ```
 part tpmblob --fstype=ext4 --label tpmblob --align 1024 --fixed-size 16M
-part secureStorage --align 1024 --fixed-size 16M
+part secureStorage --align 1024 --fixed-size 128M
 ```

 The corresponding device nodes should then be passed along with the PCR list to cominit via kernel command line